Facts About the METRO Blue Line

 Before & After Study: This report provides an overview of the planning, development, funding, construction and early operation of the METRO Blue Line (named "Hiawatha" from 2004 through early 2013).
 View the report (note: large file, 9 mb)

-Opening: Service between the Warehouse District and Fort Snelling began June 26, 2004; full service to the airport and Mall of America began Dec.
+Opening: Service between the Warehouse District/Hennepin Avenue Station and Fort Snelling Station began on June 26, 2004; full service to the airport and Mall of America began on Dec.
 4, 2004.

 Financial results: See results by calendar year.

-Patron generators: Downtown Minneapolis, Metrodome, University of Minnesota, 11 neighborhoods, Minnehaha Park, Minneapolis/St. Paul International Airport, Mall of America and VA Medical Center.
+Patron generators: Downtown Minneapolis, University of Minnesota, 11 neighborhoods, Minnehaha Park, Minneapolis/St. Paul International Airport, Mall of America, VA Medical Center, METRO Green Line.